jimmybengtsson/1DV610-L2/README.md

 ### L3

 For L3 I added a function to upload images when signed in.
 Uploaded images is placed in a folder named `uploads`.
 If the user is not signed in, only the list of images in the folder `/uploads/` is shown.
+No images are shown when navigating to register-page.
+Have not added any functionality to delete the images you have uploaded!

 ##### Added use and test cases for L3: